craftercms/docs/source/system-administrators/studio/debugging-publishing-issues.rst

 Publishing Issues When Upgrading Studio
 ---------------------------------------

-Here are some use cases that can cause publishing issues when upgrading Studio:
+The following is a use case that can cause publishing issues when upgrading Studio:

 * You have an existing older version of the environment with existing sites
 * You have some of the content in edited state (not published, not live)